awsdocs/aws-deep-learning-amis/doc_source/al2.md

 # AWS Deep Learning AMI Amazon Linux 2 Options<a name="al2"></a>

 Use the [Launching and Configuring a DLAMI](launch-config.md) guide to continue with one of these DLAMI\.
+The Deep Learning AMI with Conda does not support Elastic Inference for Amazon Linux 2\.
 + [Deep Learning AMI \(Amazon Linux 2\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07NMRZ36T)
 + [Deep Learning Base AMI \(Amazon Linux 2\) on the AWS Marketplace](https://aws.amazon.com/marketplace/pp/B07NMRZ463)